-The company is advancing a pipeline of product candidates through clinical studies.
+The company is advancing product candidates through clinical studies.
 Promedior's current therapeutic programs are focused on rare fibrotic diseases, including idiopathic pulmonary fibrosis

 (IPF) and myelofibrosis

 .
 The company is also interested in retinal fibrovascular diseases

 such as age-related macular degeneration (AMD) and diabetic retinopathy (DR).

 Promedior has designed its clinical development programs to demonstrate the ability of its therapeutics to benefit patients in specific diseases involving fibrosis.

 Promedior completed a Phase 1b clinical study of its lead product candidate, PRM-151, in IPF patients.
 IPF is a serious, life-limiting lung disease characterized by fibrosis and scarring of the lung tissue.
 Replacement of normal lung tissue by scar tissue results in restriction in the ability to fill the lungs with air and decreased transfer of oxygen from inhaled air into the bloodstream.
 This decreased oxygen transfer results in lower oxygen delivery to the brain and other organs, and produces symptoms of shortness of breath, particularly with exertion; chronic, dry, hacking cough; fatigue and weakness, chest discomfort, loss of appetite and rapid weight loss.
 While estimates vary, it is believed that IPF could affect approximately 130,000 patients in the US and approximately 76,000 patients in Europe.
 There is no curative therapy, and the only treatment that results in significant improvement is lung transplant.